yuvalmGS/gigaspaces-wiki-jekyll/README.md

 * Point your browser to [http://localhost:4000](http://localhost:4000).
 You should see the documentation portal home page, and verify that you're ok with your changes.

+* Commit and push the changes:

+        # add the files you changed
+        git add -A

+        # commit your changes
+        git commit -m "My changes"

+        # push the changes to the remote repo:
+        git push

 * If you've forked the repository and updated documentation pages, you can submit a pull request.
 We will review, comment and merge the pull request after approving it.

+## (Optional) Making Changes to the Solutions & Best Practices Repo

+If you want to edit a page in the solutions and best practices section:
+The solutions and best practices section is located in a separate repository and is a submodule of this repository.
+If you have push permissions to it, update the submodule as follows:

+        git submodule init
+        git submodule update
+        cd ./sbp
+        git pull

+Once you're done testing your changes in the `sbp` directory, check the changes in and push it seperately to the solutions and best practices repo:

+        #cd to the sbp directory
+        cd sbp

+        # add the files you changed
+        git add -A

+        # commit your changes
+        git commit -m "My changes"

+        # push the changes to the solutions and best practices repo:
+        git push

 ## Continuous Deployment